Nils Ole Oermann: Education and academic career

-He studied economics, international relations and ethics at Harvard University as a McCloy scholar (2001-2003) eventually leading to his Master in Public Administration (MPA).
+He studied economics, international relations and ethics at Harvard University as a McCloy scholar (2001–2003) eventually leading to his Master in Public Administration (MPA).
 A year later, at Hamburg High Court, Oermann passed his first state examination in law.

 Oermann finished his Habilitation in 2007 based on his postdoctoral research at Harvard with Jeffrey Sachs, Samuel Huntington and Noam Chomsky of the Massachusetts Institute of Technology.
 Richard Schröder supervised Oermann's Habilitation thesis.
 In 2009 Oermann wrote a major biography of Albert Schweitzer published in German (4th ed., 2013) and in English by Oxford University Press (2016), as well as a leading introductory volume on business ethics for the series C.H.Beck Wissen (2nd ed., 2018).

-He was the co-head of the Program on Religion, Politics and Economics at the Humboldt-University in Berlin from 2007-2018.
+He was the co-head of the Program on Religion, Politics and Economics at the Humboldt-University in Berlin from 2007 to 2018.

 In 2009 he was appointed full Professor of Ethics specializing in sustainability and sustainable economics at the Leuphana University of Lüneburg (Germany).
-He was also the Vice-President of his university from 2010-2012.
+He was also the vice-president of his university from 2010 to 2012.
 He was appointed as Director of the Institute for Ethics and Transdisciplinary Sustainability Research at Lüneburg University.